rider-rebooted/win_brenda_installer/README.md

 #HOW TO RUN#

-Install Python 2.7 onto Windows from [here](https://www.python.org/downloads/)
+Install Python 2.7 onto Windows (with default settings) from [here](https://www.python.org/downloads/)

 Install Microsoft Visual C++ Compiler for Python 2.7 from [here](https://www.microsoft.com/en-gb/download/details.aspx?id=44266)

 Download the "win_brenda_installer.py" and move it to your "C:\Python27" directory.
-Shift-right click an empty space in the explorer folder and select "open command window here".
-Type "python win_brenda_installer.py" to run the installer.
+Double click it to run.
 It assumes you already have s3 project and frame buckets set up and ready to go (this can be done from the AWS website).